Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Models and Theory

 \section{Models and Theory}

 Let $\{y_{t}\}$ denote a scalar random process.
 Given a sample of size $n$ we wish to assess the presence of linear one-step ahead predictability in $y_{t}$.
 If present, predictability is induced by at least one predictor from a finite pool of $p$ predictors ${\bm x}_{t}=(x_{1t},\ldots,x_{pt})'$.
-Predictability is understood to be present whenever an intercept only benchmark model is rejected in favour of a larger model on the basis of out-of-sample MSE based comparisons.
-Thus the generic framework within which we operate is given by the predictive regressions
+Predictability is understood to be present whenever an intercept only benchmark model (the global null) is rejected in favour of a larger model on the basis of out-of-sample MSE based comparisons.
+Thus the generic framework within which we operate is given by the predictive regressions where ${\bm \beta}=(\beta_{1},\ldots,\beta_{p})'$ and $u_{t}$ is a random disturbance term.
+For later use we also define ${\bm \theta}=(\theta_{0},{\bm \beta}')'$ and ${\bm w}_{t}=(1,{\bm x}_{t}')'$ so that (\ref{eq:eq1}) can equivalently be expressed as $y_{t+1}={\bm \theta}'{\bm w}_{t}+u_{t+1}$.
+The predictors collected in ${\bm x}_{t}$ may have different degrees of persistence as commonly encountered in economic applications.
+Nevertheless our approach does not rely on any knowledge of the persistence properties of the pool of predictors available to the investigator.
+We view (\ref{eq:eq1}) as encompassing a family of nested linear predictive regressions including the benchmark specification given by Given the above framework our main goal is to address the following questions.
+Suppose a researcher has access to a pool of predictors collected within ${\bm x}_{t}$.
+Is at least one of these predictors active relative to the benchmark model in (\ref{eq:eq2})?
+In the affirmative, is it possible to accurately identify which one of the $p$ predictors has the strongest influence in the sense of improving forecast accuracy the most relative to the benchmark?